ch4mpy/spring-addons/samples/tutorials/reactive-resource-server/README.md

 ```

 #### 3.3.2.
 Application Properties
-Then, we need some additional configuration properties to provide with the flexibility to change, for each issuer the claims containing the user name and roles
+Then, we need some additional configuration properties to provide with the flexibility to change, for each issuer the claims containing the username and roles
 ```java
 @Data
 @Configuration